theopmw/Top-Spots-London/TESTING.md

 ## Testing

 ### Map not loading on every page load

-There was an issue with the Google Map not loading on every page load.
-See screenshot of site preview and error message from console below:
+Expected:
+Google Maps API to load correctly on every page load.

+Testing:
+Reload and hard reload the page to test if the map loads correctly every time.

+Results:
+On some page loads the map failed to load, below is a screenshot of the site preview and console:

 ![Screenshot showing site preview and error message](https://i.ibb.co/47Sqfxv/Screenshot-2021-04-11-at-07-52-39.png)

+Fix:
 To fix this, the callback ("&callback=initMap") was removed from the original ```<script>``` for Google Maps in the index.html file:

 Before: